image credit:::postsecret

 Their skin conductance registered emotional responses including fear, indicating they sensed their selves had left their physical bodies and moved to the virtual bodies where the hammer was swung.

-Amid all these ruminations on modern-day matrimony, “Mad Men” on basic cable’s AMC stands out as the control, a reminder of what marriage was like for previous generations.
+Amid all these ruminations on modern-day matrimony, “Mad Men” on basic cable’s AMC stands out as the control, a reminder of what marriage was like for previous generations....and it has this killer kicker.

 This Madison Avenue drama, set in the advertising business at the dawn of the 1960s, recreates middle-class life in the pre-Friedan era, when graduates of Wellesley and Bryn Mawr wore girdles and aprons as they raised the children and waited for their husbands, who stayed in town late, drinking and smoking and carousing with compliant secretaries.
 “Mad Men” has a satiric edge, but it is a stark reminder of what the battle of the sexes looked like before women’s lib, civil rights, the Pill and legalized abortion.